Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/Docs/JS/HOL.md

 <a name="Ex3Task2" />
 #### Task 2 – Running the Notification enabled Windows Metro Style App ####

+In this task, you will run the client application you created in the previous exercise to create a channel for the WNS and register it with the Notification App Server.

-1. Return to your Windows Metro Style App where you have configured notifications
+1. Return to your Windows Metro Style App where you configured the notifications.
 1. Once the solution has opened press **F5**.
-Due the configuration you made previously when the application launches it will call openNotificationsChannel();   This will request a channel from WNS and submit it to the Notifications App Server you deployed to Windows Azure.
-In the statusMessage div, you will see that the Channel URI was sent successfully to your service.
+Due the configuration you made previously when the application launches it will call **openNotificationsChannel();** method.
+This will request a channel from **WNS** and submit it to the **Notifications App Server** you deployed to Windows Azure.
+In the **statusMessage** div, you will see that the **Channel URI** was sent successfully to your service.

 	![Client output after successful channel request from WNS and registering with notification app server](images/client-output-after-successful-channel-reques.png?raw=true)